Catch trout, salmon, crab

-- Trout fishing: The lowland lakes fishing season is officially under way and anglers will have plenty of opportunities to reel in some nice-size fish in May, and in the months to come.
+- Trout: Many rivers across the state open for trout fishing June 4.
+Meanwhile, the lowland lakes fishing season is underway and anglers have plenty of opportunities to reel in some nice-size fish over the next several months.

-More information about outdoor activities coming up this month is available in the Weekender Regional Reports at http://wdfw.wa.gov/weekender/.
-These reports are updated throughout the month to provide current information about recreational opportunities around the state.
+For more information about fishing, hunting and wildlife viewing available this month, see the Weekender Regional Reports posted on WDFW's website.
+These reports are updated throughout the month to provide up-to-date information about recreational opportunities around the state.

 Hide this content.